ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 Using a pump with a collecting bottle on the other breast while direct breastfeeding, as shown in this photo above, can interfere with fit and hold and worsen breastfeeding problems.

 You'll often hear it said that the flange should be four millimetres more in diameter than the diameter at the base of your own nipple.
-Bear in mind that this is only an approximation, because women's nipples expand variably in response to vacuums.
+But this is not helpful advice, because women's nipples expand variably in response to vacuums.
+It's more helpful to measure the width of the face of your nipple (not base) and then experiment with that flange size, as well as one size down, and also one size up, to see what feels best for you.

-If you are feeling discomfort or running into problems pumping your milk, I recommend you experiment with two different sized flanges, to see which feels best.
-Check the following two things when you are pumping.
+If you are feeling discomfort or running into problems pumping your milk, I recommend you experiment with two or three different sized flanges, to see which feels best.
+Check the following when you are pumping.

-Make sure your nipple does not rub against the wall of the tunnel (which causes nipple inflammation or pain).
+1. Make sure your nipple does not rub a lot against the wall of the tunnel (which causes nipple inflammation or pain).
+If your nipple is pressing up against the flange inside the tunnel a little, but you are feeling completely comfortable and painfree, that's ok.
 It's worth noting that the standard mechanism of pulling in the nipple alone is different to the way a baby breastfeeds, which is to draw up quite a lot of the breast tissue as well as the nipple into the mouth, distributing the mechanical load of the vacuum over as wide a surface area as possible.
 You can find out about baby suck in breastfeeding here.

-Make sure your areola is not being drawn up into the tunnel (which causes areola inflammation or pain).
+2. Make sure your areola is not being drawn up into the tunnel (which causes areola inflammation pain, and even deep bruising).
 Often a red irritated rash develops on the areola if your areola is being repetitvely drawn up into the tunnel, with a clearly demarcated border to the rash that corresponds with where the ring of the flange is rubbing.

 Other ideas for protecting your nipples and breasts during pumping with a traditional breast pump

-Try using olive oil in flange if you are feeling discomfort due to rubbing on the ring (unless you have an allergy to olives).
+• Olive oil in the flange if you are feeling discomfort due to rubbing on the ring (unless you have an allergy to olives).

 Recommended resources